hyperledger/indy-node/docs/start-nodes.md

             - The file must be named as `domain_transactions_genesis`
             - The file contains initial NYM transactions (for example, Trustees, Stewards, etc.)
             - File must be located in ```/var/lib/indy/{network_name}``` folder
+    - configure iptables to limit the number of simultaneous clients connections (recommended)

 ## Scripts for Initialization